 This financial report is designed to provide GCTD's members, customers, stakeholders and other interested parties with an overview of GCTD's financial operations and financial condition.
-Should the reader have questions regarding the information included in this report or wish to request additional financial information, please contact Reed Caldwell, Assistant General Manager, at Gold Coast Transit District, 1901 Auto Center Drive, Oxnard, California, 93036.
+Should the reader have questions regarding the information included in this report or wish to request additional financial information, please contact Dawn Perkins, Director of Finance, at Gold Coast Transit District, 1901 Auto Center Drive, Oxnard, California, 93036.